The online Comment window has expired

 • Default_avatar

-Renel Brooks Moon about 2 years ago
+Renel Brooks Moon over 2 years ago

 For nearly 200 years, Mills College has served women, people of color, and LGBTQ students long before the rest of the world caught up.
 It will now end and become part of a university which did not even accept women until 1941, and for whom equity does not appear to have been a priority.